Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Introduction

-Unlike HTC, XML is designed to handle large datasets and to work with a large number of labels.
-XML is an advanced text classification domain that focuses on assigning a relevant subset of instances from a large labelset, where the number of labels poses serious computational and statistical challenges, making it difficult to create an XML method that is efficient to train and accurate~\cite{xr-transformer,you2019attentionxml}.
-XML methods can be broadly categorized into three areas: sparse linear models, embedding-based methods, and transformer-based models~\cite{xr-transformer}.
+In \textbf{XML}, the main objective is to be able to handle large datasets with a large number of labels.
+XML is an advanced text classification domain that focuses on assigning a relevant subset of labels to an instance, where the number of labels poses serious computational and statistical challenges, making it difficult to create an XML method that is efficient to train and accurate~\cite{xr-transformer,you2019attentionxml}.
+XML methods can be broadly categorized into sparse linear models, embedding-based methods, and transformer-based models~\cite{xr-transformer}.
 Initially, sparse linear models laid the foundation.
 They use linear algorithms and efficient partitioning to work with extensive label spaces by implementing hierarchical trees and multi-label classification techniques such as one-versus-all~\cite{XMCsparse}.
 Subsequently, embedding-based techniques were introduced to work with neural networks and aimed to learn semantic representations, often combined with sampling for scalability~\cite{you2019attentionxml}.
-The latest development, transformer-based models, exploits the capabilities of pre-trained transformers to capture complex semantic relationships within the data~\cite{xr-transformer}.
+Recent developments make use of pre-trained transformer language models to capture complex semantic relationships within the data~\cite{xr-transformer}.

-\paragraph{Motivation} So far, it is unclear how the XML and HTC techniques would perform in unconventional settings, namely when XML methods encounter hierarchical data and HTC methods work with vast amounts of unstructured labels.
-Driven by a cross-domain evaluation, this study aims to identify potential limitations and opportunities for improvement within HTC and XML approaches and to assess ways in which the methodologies can be extended to accommodate more diverse datasets.
-The investigation is expected to provide key information regarding the performance and usability of HTC and XML approaches and potential new applications in the field of multi-label text classification.
+So far, it is unclear how the XML and HTC techniques would perform in unconventional settings, namely when XML methods encounter hierarchical data and HTC methods work with vast amounts of labels.
+Driven by a cross-domain evaluation, this study aims to identify opportunities for improvement within HTC and XML approaches and potential limitations.
+We expect to gain key insights on the performance and usability of HTC and XML approaches and potential new applications in the field of multi-label text classification.